Security-Onion-Solutions/securityonion-docs/logstash.rst

 Dead Letter Queue
 ~~~~~~~~~~~~~~~~~

 If you want to check for dropped events, you can enable the dead letter queue.
-This will write all records that are not able to make it into Elasticsearch into a sequentially-numbered file (for each start/restart of Logstash).
+This will write all records that are not able to make it into :ref:`elasticsearch` into a sequentially-numbered file (for each start/restart of Logstash).

 This can be achieved by adding the following to the Logstash configuration: